pforret/jekyll.forret.com/_posts/2005/2005-10-18-public-wifi-the-on-line-consumer.md

 categories:
   - wifi
 ---
 People who know me, have heard me nag about open hotspot cafés in Brussels.
 My vision is that within 6 months, there should be a couple of dozen open Wi-Fi hotspots in Brussels so a guy with a laptop (like me) can find one within 1 km of wherever I happen to be in Brussels.
-I&#8217;m developing an idea for creating a set-up that is interesting for the Wi-Fi end-users, the infrastructure owners (e.g. a bar owner) and the ISP (that&#8217;s the hard part).
+I'm developing an idea for creating a set-up that is interesting for the Wi-Fi end-users, the infrastructure owners (e.g. a bar owner) and the ISP (that's the hard part).
 More about that later.

 As usual, Silicon Valley is way ahead of us:

-> &#8220;When I&#8217;m working at home, I wind up heading over there ([Ritual Coffee Roasters](http://ritualroasters.com/)) three or four times a day,&#8221; programmer Angus Durocher said in an e-mail interview. &#8220;The walk over there helps clear my head, flirting with the staff helps ensure I don&#8217;t lose all verbal communication skills, and at this point, I&#8217;m not sure I can survive without their coffee.&#8221;
+> &#8220;When I'm working at home, I wind up heading over there ([Ritual Coffee Roasters](http://ritualroasters.com/)) three or four times a day,&#8221; programmer Angus Durocher said in an e-mail interview. &#8220;The walk over there helps clear my head, flirting with the staff helps ensure I don't lose all verbal communication skills, and at this point, I'm not sure I can survive without their coffee.&#8221;
 > from [Cafe 2.0: After the Gold Rush](http://www.wired.com/news/business/0,1367,69221,00.html?tw=wn_2culthead)

 Because this should not lead to a bar full of laptop surfers not looking or talking at each other, there are even initiatives to limit that: